The 10 Pillars of Organizational Maturity

 The 10 Pillars

-The 10 Pillars are the foundation for the Maturity Institute’s framework forming ten integrated principles that explain how people connected with the organization link to value creation and risk.
-When combined they present a complete picture of organizational maturity where human governance and human capital management is fully integrated into a whole system underpinned by a societal value motive.
+The 10 Pillars are the foundation for the Maturity Institute’s framework.
+Formed from ten, integrated, values and principles that explain the value/risk connections between all the people in the organization and those linked to it.
+When measured holistically, they present a complete picture of organizational maturity where human governance and human capital management are fully integrated with, and motivaed by, a whole system underpinned by the common pursuit of Total Stakeholder Value.

 - Value motive – profit or societal? – Does your organization aim to maximize profit or value?
 Does it understand how they can be mutually inclusive?